FortAwesome/Security-Docs-and-Attestation/Incident_Response_Policy.md

 ## Introduction

-An incident response policy clearly defines the roles, responsibilities, and expectations around investigations and actions associtated with a cybersecurity incident, such as a data breach or other attack.
+An incident response policy clearly defines the roles, responsibilities, and expectations around investigations and actions associated with a cybersecurity incident, such as a data breach or other attack.

 ### Goal Statement